wichtounet/wichtounet.github.io/posts/2017/03/partial-type-erasing-deep-learning-library-dll-improve-compilation-time.rst

     network->pretrain(dataset.training_images, 10);
     network->fine_tune(dataset.training_images, dataset.training_labels, 10);

-Only one line was changed compared to the first version, :code:`dbn_desc` becomes :code:`dyn_dbn_desc`.
+Only one line was changed compared to the first version, `dbn_desc` becomes `dyn_dbn_desc`.
 What this changes is that all the layers are automatically transformed into their dynamic versions and all the parameters are propagated at runtime.
 This is a form a type erasing since the sizes will not be propagated at compilation time.
 But this is simple since the types are simply